pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/webhooks.md

 Most payloads contain `user` and `organization` fields. `user` contains the identity of the user who triggered the webhook.
 For example, the person who initiated the stack update or performed the action.

-{{% notes "warning" %}}
-The Pulumi Webhook payloads are under development, and may be changed from time to time.
-See the [Pulumi Community Slack](https://slack.pulumi.com/) for any announcements or changes.
-{{% /notes %}}

 ### Stack Creation